CloudHub360/waives.net/README.md

 Waives.Http is a lower-level client which makes the HTTP requests against the Waives API.
-This is provided for completeness for advanced scenarios that may not fit the pipeline model nicely, but is generally considered an implementation detail of Waives.Reactive.
+This is provided for completeness for advanced scenarios that may not fit the pipeline model nicely, but is generally considered an implementation detail of Waives.Pipelines.

 ### Extension packages

 Similarly to the ASP.NET Core set of packages, we publish non-core functionality as separate NuGet packages named extensions.
 These extensions are:

-* **Waives.Extensions.DocumentChannels.Filesystem**: provides an implementation of
+* **Waives.Pipelines.Extensions.DocumentSources.FileSystem**: provides an implementation of
-  `Document` and `DocumentSource` reading files from a local or remote disk.
+  `Document` and `DocumentEmitter` reading files from a local or remote disk.

 ## Sample applications